loculus-project/loculus/ingest/README.md

 We use the Snakemake workflow management system which also uses different config files:

 - `profiles/default/config.yaml` sets default command line options while running Snakemake.
-- `config/config.yaml` turns into a config dict in the `Snakefile` (attributes defined in this file become global variables in the `Snakefile`).
+- `config/config.yaml` and `config/defaults.yaml` turn into a config dict in the `Snakefile` (attributes defined in this file become global variables in the `Snakefile`).
+The `config/config.yaml` file used in production is generated by the `kubernetes/loculus/templates/loculus-preprocessing-config.yaml`.

 TLDR: The `Snakefile` contains workflows defined as rules with required input and expected output files.
 By default Snakemake takes the first rule as the target one and then constructs a graph of dependencies (a DAG) required to produce the expected output of the first rule.
 The target rule can be specified using `snakemake {rule}`